wdawson/okta.github.io/_source/_posts/2018-02-07-developers-guide-to-docker-part-4.md

 layout: blog_post
 title: "A Developer's Guide To Docker - Docker Swarm"
 author: leebrandt
-description: "In this article, you'll learn how to set up a cluster of containers using Docker Swarm, and how to use Docker Machine to create VMs that have Docker already installed."
+description: "In this article, you'll learn how to set up a cluster of containers using Docker Swarm and how to use Docker Machine to create VMs that have Docker already installed."
 tags: [docker, docker swarm, container, containerization]
 tweets:
     - "Learn how to cluster your containers with Docker Swarm"